Top 10 Summer Cocktails in NYC

 Jacob says: “The sweetness of the blueberries makes this one of my favorite summertime treats.”

 Where: Death & Co

 Deets: When you’re ready for an authentic cocktail experience, visit Death & Co in the East Village.
 This one gets high marks all around.
 This classic shaken cocktail is made with Habitation Velier Worthy Park 2007 Jamaican rum (yum!), Créole shrubb, lime, orgeat and Angostura.

-Anthony says: “One of my all-time favorites.
+Jacob says: “One of my all-time favorites.
 Love a mai tai and free Wi-Fi.”

 What: The Pomegranate Mojito